AVSLab/basilisk/src/simulation/onboardDataHandling/_GeneralModuleFiles/dataNodeBase.rst

 Executive Summary
 -----------------
-The dataNodeBase class is used generate a standard interface and list of features for modules that consume or provide data.
+The dataNodeBase class is used to generate a standard interface and list of features for modules that generate or downlink simulated onboard data (ie. science or telemetry data).
 Specifically, each DataNodeBase:

-1. Writes out a :ref:`DataNodeUsageSimMsg` describing its data name and consumption/generation at each sim update
+1. Writes out a :ref:`DataNodeUsageSimMsg` describing its data name and the amount of data it has generated or downlinked (using baud rates) at each sim update.
 2. Can be switched on or off using an optional :ref:`DeviceStatusIntMsg`
 3. Can also be switched on or off using the public variable ``dataStatus``